calinn24/MAHJONG-GAME-WITH-SOUNDS-IN-MATLAB/README.md

 1) Downlaod and install Matlab.
 You need a Mathworks account for this.
 2) Download app's files in the same folder.
 3) Open the appm.mlapp.
 An Matlab App Designer window will appear.
-4) You can run the game by clicking the green arrow.
+4) You can run the game by clicking RUN (the green arrow).
 5) ENJOY!